murilojssilva/murilojssilva/README.md

 🧑‍🎓 Completing the Bachelor's Degree in Computer Science at the State University of Rio de Janeiro.

-📱 Currently, developing the ACESSO System, responsible for listing which types of accessibility are served in registered establishments close to the user's location.
+📱 I developed the Access System, responsible for listing what types of accessibility are served in the establishments that are close to the user's location.

+📱 Currently, I am part of an NGO that is developing the Corre System, responsible for listing products, services, cultural and social initiatives available to the community

 ### If you want to see some highlights of my production so far, check:

+## Hackaton

+# ReactJS

+- <a href="https://github.com/murilojssilva/click-solucao">Ignite Click Solução</a>

+# React Native

+- <a href="https://github.com/murilojssilva/click-solucao-mobile">Ignite Click Solução Native</a>

+## Masterclass

+# ReactJs

+- <a href="https://github.com/murilojssilva/masterclass-ui-tailwind">Masterclass UI Tailwind</a>

+# React Native

+- <a href="https://github.com/murilojssilva/masterclass-featuretoggle-native">Masterclass Feature Toggle Native</a>
+- <a href="https://github.com/murilojssilva/masterclass-reanimated-native">Ignite Reanimated Native</a>

+## Bootcamps

+# ReactJs

+- <a href="https://github.com/murilojssilva/masterclass-ui-tailwind">Masterclass UI Tailwind</a>

+# React Native

+- <a href="https://github.com/murilojssilva/gopizza-native">Ignite Gopizza Native</a>
+- <a href="https://github.com/murilojssilva/todolist-native ">Ignite ToDo List Native</a>
+- <a href="https://github.com/murilojssilva/igniteshoesapp">Ignite IgniteShoes Native</a>
+- <a href="https://github.com/murilojssilva/ignite-marketspace-native">Ignite Marketspace Native</a>
+- <a href="https://github.com/murilojssilva/daily-diet-native">Ignite Daily Diet Native</a>
+- <a href="https://github.com/murilojssilva/ignitegym-native">Ignite IgniteGym Native</a>

+# Elixir

+- <a href="https://github.com/murilojssilva/ignite-reports_generator-elixir">Ignite Reports Generator Elixir</a>
+- <a href="https://github.com/murilojssilva/ignite-listfilter-elixir">Ignite Listfilter Elixir</a>
+- <a href="https://github.com/murilojssilva/ignite-lenghtlist-elixir">Ignite Lenghtlist Elixir</a>
+- <a href="https://github.com/murilojssilva/ignite-sumlist-elixir">Ignite Sumlist Elixir</a>

+## Desafios

+# ReactJS

 - <a href="https://github.com/murilojssilva/desafio-pagcom">Desafio PagCom</a>
 - <a href="https://github.com/murilojssilva/upnid-uprace">Desafio Upnid Pagamentos</a>